relaycorp/relaynet-gateway-android/README.md

 The local communication with endpoints does not use TLS, but all other connections are external and therefore require TLS.

-By default, instances of this gateway are paired to [Relaycorp's Frankfurt gateway](https://github.com/relaycorp/cloud-gateway/tree/main/environments/frankfurt).
+By default, instances of this gateway are paired to [Relaycorp's Belgian gateway](https://github.com/relaycorp/cloud-gateway/tree/main/environments/belgium) (`belgium.relaycorp.services`).

 ## Security and privacy considerations